freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-077.md

 ---
-id: 5f46fc57528aa1c4b5ea7c2e
+id: 5f4701b942c824109626c3d8
 title: Part 77
 challengeType: 0
-dashedName: part-77
+dashedName: part-78
 ---

 # --description--

-Changing the `bottom-margin` to `5px` looks great.
-However, now the space between the `Cinnamon Roll` menu item and the second `hr` element does not match the space between the top `hr` element and the `Coffees` heading.

-Add some more space by creating a class named `bottom-line` using `25px` for the `margin-top` property.
+Now add the `bottom-line` class to the second `hr` element so the styling is applied.

 # --hints--